-Newfoundland and Labrador’s Bonavista Biennale, which begins on August 17, sees Indigenous, Canadian, and international artists take over the Bonavista Peninsula for an entire month.
+Newfoundland and Labrador’s Bonavista Biennale, begins today and sees Canadian, and international artists take over the Bonavista Peninsula with large-scale public displays for an entire month.

 A chef’s career can have many twists and turns, yet you’d be hard pressed to find one that has as many as Jonathan Gushue’s.